Transversal Fault Tolerant Distributed Quantum Computing Operations: Methods

 We use STIM~\cite{stim}, a fast stabilizer simulator.
 For BB codes, our noise model and syndrome extraction cycle is identical to that of~\cite{bravyi}.
 For the Surface Code, our noise model and syndrome extraction circuit is identical to those contained in~\cite{stim}.
 For both code families, every time a qubit on a different device is initialized (after measurement or in the beginning), it suffers bit flip noise $p$.
 Every 1 or 2-qubit gate has 1 or 2-qubit depolarizing noise $p$ applied.
 Measurement error is simulated by applying bit flip noise $p$ to the qubit (or ebit) being measured immediately prior to its measurement.
 The BB code syndrome extraction circuit features idle noise and, in that case, there is idle error in the form of depolarizing noise following the noise model in~\cite{bravyi}.
 In addition, any ebit-data qubit interaction has the same noise as between two data qubits.
 Ebit creation noise is modeled as 2-qubit depolarizing noise applied to the ebits after they have been perfectly initialized, as in~\cite{UCR, Hugo}.

-The code used to generate STIM circuits and decode them involved heavily modifying and adding to the code in the Github repository corresponding to~\cite{gong2024lowlatencyiterativedecodingqldpc}.
-Their code can generate arbitrary single code block BB or surface code STIM quantum memory experiments and decode them using BP-OSD~\cite{bposd}.
-We created new classes and functions that support the generation of STIM circuits featuring logical operations between an arbitrary number of code blocks using local physical gates or ebits.
+The code used to generate STIM circuits and decode them was initially inspired by the repository associated with~\cite{gong2024lowlatencyiterativedecodingqldpc}, which generates single-codeblock BB or surface-code memory experiments and decodes them (e.g., with BP-OSD~\cite{bposd}).
+Building on this starting point, we introduced new classes, functions, and data structures that enable generation of STIM circuits for logical operations across an arbitrary number of code blocks using local gates and non-local gates via explicit ebits, including support for mid-logical-circuit measurements, classically-conditioned operations, and tracking of multiple code-block observables.

 While codes/libraries developed to evaluate lattice surgery or transversal operations in the literature may be easily modified to ensure that certain physical operations have noisier rates in an attempt to mimic noisy ebits, this does not capture the full effect of non-local operations.
 The additional measurements, syndrome extraction rounds, ancillas, gates and actual physical ebits introduce significant error sources and significantly increase the complexity of error propagation, which also increases the challenges of decoding.
-Simulating fully non-local operations requires the creation of circuit-level simulations between multiple codeblocks with actual physical ebits.
-As far as we are aware, there are no pre-existing libraries that allow the simulation of arbitrary transversal operations between arbitrary codeblocks. \onecolumngrid
+Simulating fully non-local operations requires the creation of circuit-level simulations between multiple code blocks with actual physical ebits.
+As far as we are aware, there are no pre-existing libraries that allow the simulation of arbitrary transversal operations between arbitrary code blocks.
+This motivated the development of our library TMCBS.